-The Board took a decision during the year to continue to broaden and strengthen opportunities for tenants to engage with HHP and to actively participate in a way that suits them.
+Our partnership with TPAS continued to broaden and strengthen opportunities for tenants to engage with HHP and to actively participate in a way that suits them.
+We also support the tenants Forum who have contributed to our procurement of an investment framework and the ongoing work to procure a new Repair and Maintenance service.

-Tenant Participation Advisory Service (TPAS) were re-appointed, following competitive procurement to provide a Tenant Participation Development Service to HHP.
-This service will continue to support existing tenants and residents groups and will reach out to all tenants to help them to become involved in the planning and monitoring of services.
+TPAS and the Forum have established tenant working groups on repairs and our lettable standard and this helps to inform service improvement opportunities.
+Work has also continued to support existing tenants and resident's groups and to reach out to all tenants to help them to become involved in the planning and monitoring of services.